Baal89/recipe-app/README.md

    * the search form - allow the user to search for a specific recipe or ingredient.

 2. index.html page:
-    * the carousel - help the user who just jumped in the page to understand the pourpouse of the site and what the site owner does.
+    * the carousel - help the user who just jumped in the page to understand the purpose of the site and what the site owner does.
     * the utensils cards - let the user who need to understand what the company is promotig, providing a link to the catalogue as well.
     * the cookbook - provide the user with a brief explanation of the possibility to share and look for recipes.